affordablemobiles/go-reverse-ssh-relay/README.md

 ## Reverse Connecting SSH (via concentrator) over WebSocket

-This is not an officially supported A1comms product; it was developed demonstration project on a one-off basis.
+This is not an officially supported A1comms product; it was developed as a demonstration project on a one-off basis.

 ### About